 - 1.1 Brighton & Hove City Council has made the decision to 'opt in' to the Sustainable Communities Act.
 The Act gives the Government a legal duty to 'assist local authorities in promoting the sustainability of local communities.'
-Individuals, community groups and councils can put forward proposals on how they feel that the Government could carry out this duty. - 1.2 This paper provides a brief update on the arrangements for generating and approving proposals in Brighton and Hove, including the process by which the public may submit proposals.
+Individuals, community groups and councils can put forward proposals on how they feel that the Government could carry out this duty. - 1.2 This paper provides an information update on the arrangements for generating and approving proposals in Brighton and Hove under round one of the Act.